Restricting Gas Powered Leaf Blowers? Dozens Testify at RTM in Support of Amended Noise Ordinance

 “Forty years of leaf blowers, I think it’s time for commerce to give way to community because it’s the community who raises the children, fixes the houses and pay the taxes.
 I think it’s time for the homeowners to have a say.”

-Dr. Sarah Gamble who chairs a subcommittee of the Board of Health said they were still researching the issue.
+Dr. Sarah Gamble who chairs a subcommittee on gas leaf blowers for the Board of Health said they were still researching the issue.
+Oct 23, 2023

 Dr. Sarah Gamble, vice chair of the Board of Health for Greenwich and chair of the subcommittee on gas powered leaf blowers said the issue was still an open item on the Board of Health agenda.

 “This has taken us 11 months for us to slog through, and we’re not done,” she said.
 “I take my job seriously.
-If they’re bringing this forward as a health hazard,” Dr. Gamble said.
-“Then it is our job to research that and come to a good conclusion.
+If they’re bringing this forward as a health hazard, then it is our job to research that and come to a good conclusion.
 We’re still working on this.
 Every meeting we mention it.
 My subcommittee is still in active contact with each other.”

 Since there is no November RTM meeting, the second read and potential vote won’t be until December.